robmclarty/fuzzle/README.md

 ### `rev`

-Probably what you'll want to use most of the time, runs all the following commands in sequence so that first, all rev'd files have been created, it will go through each of JS, CSS, and HTML files and update any file references that correspond to the rev'd files.
-It does this by creating manifest files which map the regular filename to the rev'd filename, replacing references of the one to the other.
+Probably what you'll want to use most of the time: runs all the following commands in sequence so that after all rev'd files have been created, it will go through each of JS, CSS, and HTML files and update any file references that correspond to the rev'd files.
+It does this by creating a manifest file which maps the regular filename to the rev'd filename, replacing references of the one to the other.

 ### `rev:assets`